 What are Bad Fats?

-Saturated and trans fats are known as the "bad" fats due to the potential impact they can have on your health.
-While trans fats should be avoided because they are an undeniable risk factor for heart disease, stroke, type 2 diabetes, and high cholesterol, saturated fats are a more complex picture.
+Saturated and trans fats are often referred to as "bad" fats due to the potential impact they can have on your health.
+While trans fats should be limited because they are a known risk factor for heart disease, stroke, type 2 diabetes, and high cholesterol, saturated fats present a more complex picture.

 Saturated Fats

 Saturated fats are solid at room temperature and are found in animal-based foods, milk-based products, and tropical fats.
-The American Heart Association recommends limiting saturated fats as they have been shown to raise "bad" cholesterol and put patients at higher risk for heart disease.
-Recent research shows that overly processed foods like sausages and deli cheese have higher saturated fat levels than pastured raised grass-fed beef and dairy.
+The American Heart Association recommends limiting saturated fats as they have been associated with increased "bad" cholesterol.
+Recent research shows that overly processed foods like sausages and deli cheese have higher saturated fat levels than pasture-raised grass-fed beef and dairy.
 They also react differently in the body.
-Processed and conventional farmed saturated fats have been shown to cause inflammation.
-At the same time, pasture-raised grass-fed meat and dairy are higher in Omega-3s vs. saturated fat and have been shown to have the ability to lower inflammation.
+Processed and conventional farmed saturated fats have been associated with inflammation.
+At the same time, pasture-raised grass-fed meat and dairy are higher in Omega-3s and have been associated with lower inflammation.
 Science is continuing to discover more on this topic, but it's still recommended to limit saturated fats and focus more on unsaturated fats to meet your macronutrient needs.
 Types of saturated fats are:

 - Coconut oil